In this blog I made a short review about online stock brokers existing in the Philippines stock market.

 So what broker do I have now?

 COL Financial and MakeTrade contains the big chunk of my investments.
 I also have some in my BPI Trade linked to my BPI ATM account.
-I don’t have as much trades in the the other two but I can check and access them anytime I want.
+I don’t have as much trades in the the other three but I can check and access them anytime I want.